 Focus on physical health and the safety of the individual are so important, but social and mental health are also critical needs.
 The elderly and people with cognitive disabilities need so much stimulation to tap into their potential for a quality life.
 I’ve learned so much from visiting care settings where the residents are clothed, fed, safe and healthy.
 But are they “living” a full life?
 Is the TV showing a program they chose or is it just background noise?
 Shouldn’t life be more than “stasis”?

-Here’s where the ideal of “intelligent agents” can intervene and stimulate the mind.
-Have these agents engage in a conversation about the person’s life – their work, their family and their travels.
+Here’s where the idea of “intelligent agents” can intervene and stimulate the mind.
+Have these agents engage in a conversation about the person’s life – their work, their family, and their travels.
 Offer to place a call for them to a friend.
 Tell them that they haven’t moved from their chair for several hours and perhaps they would like to get up and start planning their dinner (and perhaps make suggestions based on the contents of the kitchen).

 Of course, this will require incredible computing tools, and to further describe the challenge, we’re dealing with thousands of people with different cognitive and literacy levels, with a range of communication disorders, but it could be the answer for a problem that presently doesn’t have a solution.
 We can’t expect someone receiving low wages in a challenging environment to be the superhero combination of a nurse, companion, teacher, social worker, etc.